karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

 ### Get the dataset from sklearn

 As the housing dataset is used in the official manuals of Scikit learn, it is available as a module in sklearn.
 To get it, just import the sklearn package for  <span class='pydef'>datasets</span>, and then you have access to the dataset.
-If you use this route, you have to create the pandas dataframe object that you are going to use for plotting the data after importing the dataset.
-The function below imports the housing dataset, and creates a pandas dataframe.
+If you use this route, you have to create the Pandas dataframe object that you are going to use for plotting the data after importing the dataset.
+The function below imports the housing dataset, and creates a Pandas dataframe.
 Copy and paste the function as part of the class <span class='pydef'>RegressionModel</span>.

 ```
     def ImportSklearnDataset(self):